 Would you like to connect with a Salesforce instance?

 Yes Which angular project are you using?
 Type the name of your project.
-For example, getting-started What is your salesforce administrator name?
+For example, getting started What is your salesforce administrator name?
 Type the username of your Salesforce org What is your salesforce password with the security token?
 Type the password of your Salesforce org What is your salesforce endpoint?
 By default, it is https://login.salesforce.com.
 You can change it to your sandbox or leave it as is.
 Would you like to add a CORS entry to your org to allow localhost development?
 Yes.
-This adds a white list for local host so you can run development in your local machine instead of just the Salesforce instance.
-Which domain will be used for api calls?
+This adds a white list for localhost so you can run development in your local machine instead of just the Salesforce instance.
+Which domain will be used for API calls?
 Type the domain URL.
 Which community are you using?
 Type the name of the community.
-Would you like to deploy the standard ecommerce permission set?
+Would you like to deploy the standard Digital Commerce permission set?
 (Y/n) Yes.
 This deploys the permission set that is installed with your managed package.